marianavif/notes-archive/java-notes.md

 ## Glossary

 <br>

+***abstrat class***: similar to a common class, it allows some (or all) of its methods to be only declared, not defined.
+A class which inherits from an abstract class must define all of the abstract methods.
+An abstract class cannot instantiate objects.

 ***attribute***: characteristics of a class which distinguish its objects.

 ***static attributes***: constant valued attributes which can be shared with all instances of a class.